dergigi/dergigi.github.io/collections/_posts/2026-08-20-grug-speak-grug-outside-grug-happy.markdown

 brainstorm a new feature.
 Rubber-duck debugging, but my (micro)phone is the rubber-duck.
 I hit record and I'll just ramble for five, ten, even 20 minutes.
 LLMs are fantastic at distilling the essence from a long ramble.
-It will get it almost right, and after that I just iterate a couple of times until it is right enough.
+They will get it almost right, and after that I just iterate a couple of times until it is right enough.

 Every agent of my swarm has an npub.
 It's the npub of the project, and